Junon72/FizzBizz/README.md

         d.
 Expecting 10 % 5 to return "Buzz"
         e.
 Expecting 15 % 3 & to return "FizzBuzz"

-2. Translated to a code in calc.js
-        (fizzBuzz 9, 3).toBe("Fizz")
+2. Translated to a code in calc.js, divisible wit h3 as a starting point (fizzBuzz 9, 3).toBe("Fizz")
 ```
 describe('FizzBuzz game', function() {